CodexLink/chips.omp.json/README.md

 2. The prompt feels too slow...

-   > There are two verdicts. [a] The data being queued from the both local (which is 'git', it parses your branch and repo state, note that I did not use **posh-git** in this theme, see FAQ #5.) and from remote (via HTTP, queueing Wakatime stats (if possible)).
+   > There are two verdicts. [a] The data being queued from the both local (which is 'git', it parses your branch and repo state, note that I did not use **posh-git** in this theme, see FAQ #5.
+In terms of being slow, see this [FAQ entry](https://ohmyposh.dev/docs/faq#the-prompt-is-slow-delay-in-showing-the-prompt-between-commands).) and from remote (via HTTP, queueing Wakatime stats (if possible)).
 And your powershell (`pwsh`) version (You need to upgrade as upstream as possible).
 The figure below shows the debug output just from typing `oh-my-posh debug`.

 3. Why `transient prompt` contains one-liner that contains multiple segments?